bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-05-now-voyager.md

 ‘Don’t let’s ask for the moon.
 We have the stars.’
 Bette Davis gave one of her most celebrated performances in this classic from 1942.
 Charlotte Vale (Davis), a troubled young woman who has been subjected to years of emotional abuse at the hands of her domineering mother, is treated at a Vermont hospital by kindly psychiatrist Dr Jaquith (Davis’ favourite co-star, Claude Rains).
 Before returning home Charlotte takes a cruise and falls for a married man (Henreid).
 At the end of the voyage, he must return to his jealous and cruel wife and she must be reunited with her mother – leaving both of them unclear as to whether they can ever be happy.

-The film’s depiction of mental health issues and the treatment available is remarkably enlightened for its time, and with Max Steiner’s glorious
-Oscar®-winning score and great performances all round, _Now, Voyager_ remains one of the standouts of Hollywood’s golden age.
+The film’s depiction of mental health issues and the treatment available is remarkably enlightened for its time, and with Max Steiner’s glorious Oscar®-winning score and great performances all round, _Now, Voyager_ remains one of the standouts of Hollywood’s golden age.<br>

-Justin Johnson, bfi.org.uk
+**Justin Johnson, bfi.org.uk**

-**A contemporary review**
+**A contemporary review**<br>
 Film version of an American best seller.
 Charlotte Vale, the repressed and bitterly unhappy daughter of an old and dominant Boston mother, has a serious nervous breakdown and goes to stay at a famous sanatorium run by  Dr Jaquith.
 He sends her on a cruise to finish her convalescence and there she meets Jerry Durrance, a married man with two daughters.
 Their acquaintance deepens into love though each is aware that nothing can come of it.

 The film is long but interesting throughout and is extremely well directed by Irving Rapper.
 Bette Davis is at the height of her power as a dramatic actress and in the early scenes when she is in the advanced stages of a breakdown, is moving in her realism.
 Paul Henreid is warmly sympathetic as Jerry and the cast has no weak link.
 The child, Janice Wilson, is amazing as Tina.
 The settings are varied and the problems raised are of interest to most people, particularly to women.<br>